yazaroual/PayboxHelper/README.md

 1. Add a `PayboxSettings` section in your config file.
 This section must contain your dev or prod settings.

-Here is a basic appsettings.json section with mandatory values and some optionnal ones :
+Here is a basic appsettings.json section with mandatory values and some optional ones :

 ```json
   "PayboxSettings": {